PranavKavitkar7/Vicharak_task/README.md

 The hazard_unit is included in the design to manage data and control hazards, ensuring the pipeline operates correctly.

 Processor Architecture
-Please refer to the "Custom Instruction Manual" for details on instructions and their structures.
+Please refer to the "Custom Instruction Manual" for instructions and their structures.

                                      +-----------------+
                                      |   Hazard Unit   |